July 8, 2021

 When adding non-dairy milk, keep in mind that you may want your frosting to be a bit thicker for layer cakes than for cupcakes, because it needs to hold the weight of the cakes above it.

-If you make too much frosting, it can be frozen.
+If you make too much frosting, it can be frozen in a freezer bag or airtight container.
 Before using the leftovers, let it thaw overnight in the refrigerator.

 For frosting instructions and more FAQs please see the post above.